 Sequence: The Heron’s Foot (part two)

 The West Market Café served weak coffee with its blue plate special.
 This, chops, peas, and fried potatoes.
 Feeling herself foreign to the neighborhood, Freda ate and drank, and kept a fixated gaze on her own hands.
-She mused.
 Mr. Bruner, she’d begun to feel certain, had come to the courtroom to see her sentenced.
 His work clothes, even viewed dimly among the spectators standing at the back, distinguished him, and in retrospect, she knew he’d been there.

-The judge had suspended her fine because she’d promised, with Phillip by her side, that she would work to save her marriage.
+The judge had suspended her fine because she’d promised, with Phillip fingering her waist, that she would work to save her marriage.
 Well.
 Between the two of them, they’d known this to be a convenient lie.
 And then…because it genuinely was his ambition, Phillip adopted the sartorial affectations and exuded the self-regard of an underworld figure.
 Freda widened her eyes.
 Mr. Bruner had a short and direct manner.
 His description of events had made an impression on Mrs. Bruner.

 There was more.
 She’d visited friends in hospital, and had never before seen anything remarkable in the way the staff went about their business.
 Today, it seemed to her, that from the point of her arrival, everyone had given signs of this phenomenon, this unnatural watchfulness, as though cued by her presence to brace themselves for the taking on of some important role.

 Of course, at the beginning was a blank, a hole that was the axle of a wheel, each incident following the attack having moved Freda ahead on this strange path, while the center remained an enigma.
 She ought to look more closely.